tarquin-the-brave/not-a-v-word-cookbook/src/fantastic-ingredients.md

 I've come across them recently by getting carrots via a local growers' veg delivery service.
 They're great in salads, as a garnish, or anywhere else that you might put fresh herbs.

+You can use them as a base for homemade pesto, blending them up with other fresh herbs, some nuts, salt, and lots of olive oil.

 ## Frozen Ginger